 A description of how pollutant reductions in stormwater runoff, that are necessary to comply with these special conditions, will be achieved through BMPs.
 Structural BMPs need not be installed if the discharger can document to the satisfaction of the Executive Director that such installation would pose a threat to health or safety.
 BMPs to control stormwater runoff discharges (at the end-of-pipe) during a design storm shall be designed to achieve on average the following target levels:

-Table 1 Instantaneous Maximum Water Quality Objectives in Chapter II of the California Ocean Plan; or
+Instantaneous Maximum Water Quality Objectives in Table 1 (provided at the end of this Attachment); or,

 A 90 percent reduction in pollutant loading during storm events, for the applicant’s total discharges.